Leverhulme Doctoral Scholarship in AI-Enabled Digital Accessibility (ADA)

 With the increase in digital content, accessibility needs cannot be met by human resources alone.
 The ADA network will therefore enable doctoral researchers to leverage AI in the context of digital accessibility.
 Acknowledging that language, sound, and vision continue to present difficult challenges for AI, ADA will equip graduates with the skills to develop human-centric AI-enabled solutions that preserve accuracy, narrative coherence and other quality parameters in digital content.

-As a Leverhulme Doctoral Scholar in the ADA network, you will have the opportunity to develop a project in ADA, working across disciplines such as language, translation, media accessibility and design studies, in combination with engineering, computer science, cognitive and social science.
+As a Leverhulme Doctoral Scholar in the ADA network, you will have the opportunity to develop a project under one of the above themes, working across disciplines such as language, translation, media accessibility and design studies, in combination with engineering, computer science, cognitive and social science.
 You will enhance your understanding of accessibility as a core concept and explore diverse research methods, combining advancements in AI with human expertise, to deliver and implement personalised accessibility solutions.

 You will benefit from supervision by interdisciplinary teams of world-leading academics, interact with other researchers in the network and have access to masterclasses, lectures, workshops, and other activities to build and consolidate your skills in this exciting new field.